Dogecoin: Elon Musk and Dogecoin

-On December 14, 2021, Dogecoin spiked more than 20% after Elon Musk said that Tesla will accept the currency as a means of payment for Tesla merchandise.
+On December 14, 2021, Dogecoin spiked more than 20% after Musk said that Tesla will accept the currency as a means of payment for Tesla merchandise.

 On June 16, 2022, Elon Musk was named in a complaint seeking damages of $258 billion.
 The complaint was filed in federal court in Manhattan by plaintiff Keith Johnson.
 Johnson cited Musk's repeated use of his massive social influence to promote the altcoin, which he claims artificially inflated the price.